nadult/fwk_enum/readme.md

-# fwk::enum
+## fwk::enum ?

-## WTF is fwk::enum?

-It's a header-only library with an improved enum class.
+It's a header-only C++14 library with an improved enum class.
 Features:
 - abitility to iterate over, enumerate in a range for loop and count all elements
 - conversion to / from strings (const char*)
 - no weirdness, you can use it just like you would use enum class